IBM/event-streams/_10.1/02-installing/05-installing.md

 ## Install the {{site.data.reuse.short_name}} operator

+Ensure you have considered the {{site.data.reuse.short_name}} operator [requirements](../prerequisites/#operator-requirements), including resource requirements and the required cluster-scoped permissions.

 ### Choosing operator installation mode

 Before installing the {{site.data.reuse.short_name}} operator, decide if you want the operator to: